learn-co-curriculum/dsc-visualizing-confusion-matrices-lab/README.md

 With that, let's look at some code for generating this visual.

 ## Create our model
-As usual, we start by fitting a model to our data by importing, normalizing, splitting into train and test sets and then calling our algorithm.
+As usual, start by fitting a model to data by importing, normalizing, splitting into train and test sets and then calling your chosen algorithm.

 ```python